commrade-goad/sistem-operasi/README.md

 Task no. 3!
 ```

-- From that example we can say that if the `xTaskCreate` priority args set to be bigger then it will have the most priority and get to run first.
+- From that example we can say that if the `xTaskCreate` priority args set to be bigger then it will have the most priority and get to run first
-- priority is `uint8_t` with the alias of `UBaseType_t`;
+- priority is `uint8_t` with the alias of `UBaseType_t`
 - so any unsigned integer 8 bits are possible to be an args for the `xTaskCreate` function.
+- when the priority is `0` it will be an idle task that will be only run when idle (no other work to do).